Longtime PrimeLife member fortunate to celebrate 100th birthday

 From there, Ted, who died in 1979 from a heart attack, took a fellowship in psychology at Purdue University.

 Cloonan stopped working when her two daughters were young.
-The couple moved to Indianapolis in 1968 and have spent the last 30 years in Fishers.
+The couple moved to Indianapolis in 1968 and she lived the last 30 years in Fishers.
 When her youngest, Leslie, went to kindergarten, she started work at Winona Hospital in Indianapolis.
 She then worked for nursing homes.

 Her oldest daughter, Holly, 68, lives in Indianapolis.
 Leslie, 64, lives in a suburb of Minneapolis.